yxz9853/chess.py/README.md

 These can be installed using "pip install (module)"
 ---
 ## Running the game
-Open the terminal in the main directory, and run "python chess.py"
+Download the whole directory, edit stockfishpath.py (if you have stockfish install) and open the terminal in the main directory, and run "python chess.py"